myriadrf/LimeADPD/docs/implementation/index.rst

 The GUI running on host system implements a graphical display for debugging purposes.
 This GUI is capable of showing important ADPD signals in FFT (frequency), time and constellation (I vs Q) domains.

 In production applications, WFM and *xp* Capture RAM blocks are not required.
-The algorithm needs only *yp* and *x* as shown in the Figure x.
+The algorithm needs only *yp* and *x* as shown in the Figure 1 (in case of LimeADPD) and in the Figure 2 (in case of LimeADPD I/Q).
 CPU Core performs both ADPD adaptation and base-band (BB) digital modem functions.